gvwilson/sensibleadventures/wrestler/wrestler.md

 Walker reverses his spear and braces himself.

 A sudden flash blinds them both.
-The camel began blatting furiously.

 When Luft's vision clears he is sitting in the snow.
 His sword is still in his hands, and his head aches.
-Torvane is quieting the camels.
 Walker stands a few meters away with his hands over his eyes.

+The camels are blatting furiously.
+Torvane is trying to soothe them.
-Torvane glances at her partner.
+She glances at her partner.
 "Serves you right," she says curtly.
 "Walker!
 How are your eyes?"